carloscleton/ClinicaDigital/replit.md

-# MedCare Medical Clinic Platform
+# San Mathews Clínica e Laboratório Platform

 ## Overview

-MedCare is a comprehensive medical clinic platform built as a full-stack web application.
+San Mathews Clínica e Laboratório is a comprehensive medical clinic platform built as a full-stack web application.
 It serves as both a patient-facing website and an administrative portal for managing appointments, doctors, testimonials, and contact messages.
 The application is designed to provide a seamless experience for patients to learn about services, book appointments, and connect with healthcare providers.

 ## System Architecture